opnsense/docs/source/manual/how-tos/caddy.rst

 * When using Caddy with IPv6, it's best to have a GUA (Global Unicast Address) on the WAN interface, since otherwise the TLS-ALPN-01 challenge might fail.
 * Let's Encrypt or ZeroSSL can't be explicitely chosen.
 Caddy automatically issues one of these options, determined by speed and availability.
 These certificates can be found in ``/var/db/caddy/data/caddy/certificates``.

 ..
-Attention:: There is no TCP/UDP stream, load balancing and WAF (Web Application Firewall) support in this plugin.
+Attention:: There is no TCP/UDP stream and WAF (Web Application Firewall) support in this plugin.
 Caddy itself could support these features, but this plugin is focused on ease of configuration.
 For a business ready Reverse Proxy with WAF functionality, use OPNWAF.
 For TCP/UDP streaming, use either nginx or ha-proxy.

 ..
 Tip:: As an alternative to a WAF, it's simple to integrate Caddy with CrowdSec.
 Check the tutorial section for guidance.